 In fact, many Microservice frameworks like QuarkusIO used Vert.x for their low-level need like TCP and HTTP.

-That's all about some of the best Java Frameworks for Microservice development in 2022.
+That's all about some of the best Java Frameworks for Microservice and Cloud Native application development.
 While most of the organizations use Spring Boot and Spring Cloud for creating their RESTful web services and Microservices but you can also learn more modern alternatives like QuarkusIO and Micronaut.

 I have also tried to suggest useful resources where you can learn these frameworks.
 If you have any other framework to add to this list feel free to comment.

 Other Java and Development Articles you may like

 - The Complete Java Developer RoadMap

 - 21 Tech Skills Every Java Developer Should Learn